 - 2.1 SDSU supports and promotes freedom of expression and assembly by students, faculty, staff, and the general public.
 Reasonable regulations may be designed to avoid disruption of the mission of the university, particularly academic instruction, research and creative activity or to protect campus safety and security.
 See the SDSU Mission and Goals Statement for a more complete explanation of these aspects of the university's mission. - 2.2 The intent of this policy is to guide the development of specific regulations regarding the exercise of free expression rights on campus.
 In developing these regulations, the intent of this policy is to provide as much opportunity for freedom of expression, as is consistent with the limits of the law and section 2.1 hereof. - 2.3 This policy should in no way be regarded as placing prohibitions beyond those prescribed by law or section 2.1 hereof on the right to express political, religious, philosophical, ideological, or academic viewpoints by any individual on the SDSU campuses.
-In addition, it is not the intent of this policy to conflict with provisions of collective bargaining agreements that may be in force at SDSU, and those agreements shall control in the event of any conflict. - 2.4 The Committee shall cooperate with associations protecting freedom of expression and academic freedom with which San Diego State University is affiliated, and shall advise an appropriate administrator when it believes that San Diego State University might take action to assist these organizations in their efforts to protect the freedom of expression and academic freedom. - 2.5 SDSU does not support cooperation with agencies that unlawfully investigate, surreptitiously monitor or harass persons due to the legitimate exercise of their constitutionally protected prerogatives of free speech and assembly.

-3.0 Time, place, and manner
+In addition, it is not the intent of this policy to conflict with provisions of collective bargaining agreements that may be in force at SDSU, and those agreements shall control in the event of any conflict.4 - 2.4 SDSU does not support cooperation with agencies that unlawfully investigate, surreptitiously monitor or harass persons due to the legitimate exercise of their constitutionally protected prerogatives of free speech and assembly. - 3.0 Time, place, and manner - 3.1 SDSU campuses shall be open to noncommercial speech and expressive activities, subject to appropriate time, place, and manner regulations.
+Regulations may be created to insure that the university's mission of instruction, research, and creative activity is not disrupted and that campus safety and security are not compromised.
+In drafting these regulations the intention and effect should be to maximize opportunities, in terms of time, place, and manner, for free expression.
+Regulation of noncommercial free speech and free expression activities shall be content neutral.
+All legal speech, even offensive speech is permitted.
+Noncommercial speech and expressive activities by students, faculty, staff and the general public may include but are not limited to: picketing, demonstrating and other forms of peaceful assembly, petitioning, leafleting, postering, the display of signs, tabling, chalking, music, dance, audio-visual and theatrical performances. - 3.2 Regulations may be created to assure that campus grounds and facilities are available in a fair and equitable manner that has the effect of encouraging opportunities for the expression of diverse points of view.
+Regulations may be created to avoid competition for resources required for such expression.